discrete-notes/discrete-notes.github.io/_posts/2020-04-10-network-decomposition-2-impact.md

 of this phase, they all have an output.
 3. Etc.

-In a nework decomposition, instead of having a coloring "at the level of the nodes" that is where every node has a color different from its neighbors, we will color clusters of nodes and have a coloring "at the level of the clusters".
+In a network decomposition, instead of having a coloring "at the level of the nodes" that is where every node has a color different from its neighbors, we will color clusters of nodes and have a coloring "at the level of the clusters".
 In some sense we change scale.
 A network decomposition looks a bit like this.

 ![](assets/impact-decompo-6.png){: .center-image width="50%"}

-Now there are three questions: What is exactly a network decomposition?
+Now there are three questions: What exactly is a network decomposition?
 How to use it? and How to compute it?

-## Definition
+## Definition of network decomposition

 *Definition* A network decomposition with parameters $c$ and $d$ is a labeling of the nodes with colors from 1 to $c$, such that for any given color, the (maximal)